Simplified State Space Layers for Sequence Modeling: The S5 Layer

 \paragraph{Initialization} Prior work showed that the performance of deep state space models are sensitive to the initialization of the state matrix~\citep{gu2021lssl, gu2021s4}.
 We discussed in Section \ref{subsec:parscan} that state matrices must be diagonal for efficient application of parallel scans.
 We also discussed in Section \ref{background:S4} that the HiPPO-LegS matrix cannot be diagonalized stably, but that the HiPPO-N matrix can be.
 In Section \ref{sec:s4s5rel} we connect the dynamics of S5 to S4 to suggest why initializing with HiPPO-like matrices may also work well in the MIMO setting.
 We support this empirically, finding that diagonalizing the HiPPO-N matrix leads to good performance, and perform ablations in Appendix \ref{app:section:ablations} to compare to other initializations.
-We note that DSS~\citep{gupta2022dss} and S4D~\citep{gu2022parameterization} layers also found strong performance in the SISO setting by replacing S4's DPLR parameterization with a diagonalization of the HiPPO-N matrix.
+We note that DSS~\citep{gupta2022dss} and S4D~\citep{gu2022parameterization} layers also found strong performance in the SISO setting by using a diagonalization of the HiPPO-N matrix.

 \paragraph{Conjugate Symmetry} The complex eigenvalues of a diagonalizable matrix with real entries always occur in conjugate pairs.
-We enforce this conjugate symmetry by only using half the eigenvalues and latent state.
-This reduces the number of parameters required, and reduces the runtime and memory usage of the parallel scan by a factor of two.
+We enforce this conjugate symmetry by using half the number of eigenvalues and latent states.
+This ensures real outputs and reduces the runtime and memory usage of the parallel scan by a factor of two.
 This idea is also discussed in \citet{gu2022parameterization}.